confluentinc/cp-docker-images/docs/configuration.rst

 *  Bridge Networking vs. Host Networking

 	Bridge networking is currently only supported on a single host.
 For multiple hosts, you will need to use overlay networks which are not currently supported.
-It order to expose Kafka to clients outside of the bridge network, you need to find the container IP and put it in ``advertised.listeners``.
+To expose Kafka to clients outside of the bridge network, you need to find the container IP and put it in ``advertised.listeners``.
 This can be difficult to achieve depending on how you're using the images.
 Furthermore, it can add a network hop and may not be as performant as the host network, which shares the network stack.
 In summary, host networking is the recommended option in the following cases:

 		* Multi-host clusters without using Swarm/Kubernetes host network is the best approach
 		* If you need clients to be able to access Kafka outside the bridge/overlay network